peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public sealed int CompareTo(
         PeterO.ExtendedFloat other);

-Compares the mathematical values of this object and another object, accepting NaN values.
-This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.
+Compares the mathematical values of this object and another object, accepting NaN values.This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.

 In this method, negative zero and positive zero are considered equal.